Parasu-ram-ss/Logistics_Analysis_Dashboard/README.md

-# Data_Analysis_Dashboard
+# Logistics Performance Analysis Dashboard

-The objective of this project is to analyze logistics and supply chain data to monitor operational performance, improve delivery efficiency, reduce costs, and support data-driven decision-making using Power BI.
+The Logistics Analysis Dashboard project focuses on analyzing shipment and supply chain data to evaluate operational efficiency, delivery performance, transportation cost, and profitability.
+The dashboard was developed using Microsoft Power BI to provide interactive and data-driven insights.